hartwigmedical/hmftools/sv-linx/README.md

 RECIPROCAL | Reciprocal inversion or translocation events forming from 2 concurrent breaks interacting with each other TEMPLATED INSERTION | DEL or DUP or unbalanced translocation (‘chain’) with templated insertion INSERTION | SV that are formed by the insertion of a templated piece of DNA normally via either a mobile line element or virus.
-DOUBLE_MIUNTE | Any cluster where all variants form part of a double minute COMPLEX | Clusters with 3 or more variants that cannot be resolved into one of the above categories INCOMPLETE | 1 or 2 breakpoint clusters which are inconsistent, but cannot be clustered further OR clusters which are inferred from copy number changes only
+DOUBLE_MINUTE | Any cluster where all variants form part of a double minute COMPLEX | Clusters with 3 or more variants that cannot be resolved into one of the above categories INCOMPLETE | 1 or 2 breakpoint clusters which are inconsistent, but cannot be clustered further OR clusters which are inferred from copy number changes only